 Let Your Retainer Air Dry Before Storing

-Place it on a clean, dry surface for a few minutes.
-Air-drying stops moisture from trapping bacteria inside the case.
-A dry retainer also feels more comfortable when you put it back in your mouth.
+Place it on a clean, dry surface for a few minutes before putting it back in the case.
+Air-drying stops moisture from creating a bacteria-friendly environment inside the case.
+A dry retainer also feels more comfortable when you put it back in.

 Deep Cleaning Methods for Retainers

-Daily brushing is helpful, but deep cleaning removes buildup that regular rinsing can’t reach.
-These methods are safe for most retainers and help them stay clear and odor-free.
-Always follow the guidance your orthodontist gives, especially if you have a permanent retainer.
+Daily brushing handles fresh plaque, but deep cleaning removes the mineralised buildup that regular rinsing can’t reach.
+These methods are safe for most removable retainers.
+If you have a permanent bonded retainer, skip to that section below.

 Using a Retainer Cleaning Tablet